wpilibsuite/frc-docs/source/docs/software/hardware-apis/sensors/gyros-software.rst

             # Drives forward continuously at half speed, using the gyro to stabilize the heading
             self.drive.tankDrive(.5 + self.kP * error, .5 - self.kP * error)

+.. note:: MotorControllerGroup is :term:`deprecated` in 2024.
+Can you help update the Python example?

 More-advanced implementations can use a more-complicated control loop.
 When closing the loop on the turn rate for heading stabilization, PI loops are particularly effective.